 INTRODUCTION

-Allyssa Dalton, (Ally, Al, Aj, little Dalton, or simply: Dalton) has been immersed in the world of filmmaking since the tender age of 6, when her dad introduced her to the wonders of media player on their family computer.
+Allyssa Dalton, (Ally, Al, Aj, little Dalton, or simply: Dalton) has been immersed in the world of filmmaking since the tender age of 6, when her dad introduced her to media player on their family computer.
 Together with her sister, she would craft mini-movies using her dad's camcorder, burning their creations onto CDs that still roam around the house; including a memorable Barbie film featuring Hannah Montana characters in a unique rendition of The Hunger Games.

-She is currently a fourth-year film student at Brock University in Ontario, and spent a semester abroad at Queen Margaret University - Scotland.
 Allyssa has delved into various realms of filmmaking.
-Notable highlights include producing educational videos spotlighting Indigenous histories for Sainte-Marie Among the Hurons historical park, and winning the Best-Line Use award at Brock University's 72-hour film festival in 2023.
+Notable highlights include producing educational videos spotlighting Indigenous histories for Sainte-Marie Among the Hurons Historical Park, and winning the Best-Line Use award at Brock University's 72-hour film festival in 2023.
 Proficient in editing, filming, directing, and scriptwriting.

 Filmmaking has always been her passion, stemming from childhood endeavors to recreate the magic of cinema with friends.
 Her fascination with the art form grew with each visit to her local Cineplex movie theatre, leaving her exhilarated and curious about the filmmaking process (and always grabbing a Cineplex magazine as she left).
-The moniker XLVI pays homage to her Papa Moe, a beacon of inspiration, gentleness, and kindness, who encouraged her to pursue her dreams and instilled valuable lessons that continue to shape her journey.

 As an Indigenous Person with French Canadian roots, she is deeply committed to illuminating the rich tapestry of her cultural heritage.
 Through storytelling, she aims to showcase the beauty of her upbringing and the profound influence of her community of Penetanguishene, Ontario on beautiful Georgian Bay.
 Through storytelling and filmmaking, Dalton strives to evoke the same joy and wonder that creating them brings her.
 Her journey is fuelled by a deep-rooted passion for knowledge seeking, her culture, community, and upbringing.
 She eagerly anticipates embarking on new creative endeavours.

 Filmmaking has always been her passion, stemming from childhood endeavors to recreate the magic of cinema with friends.
 Her fascination with the art form grew with each visit to her local Cineplex movie theatre, leaving her exhilarated and curious about the filmmaking process (and always grabbing a Cineplex magazine as she left).
-The moniker XLVI pays homage to her Papa Moe, a beacon of inspiration, gentleness, and kindness, who encouraged her to pursue her dreams and instilled valuable lessons that continue to shape her journey.

 As an Indigenous Person with French Canadian roots, she is deeply committed to illuminating the rich tapestry of her cultural heritage.
 Through storytelling, she aims to showcase the beauty of her upbringing and the profound influence of her community of Penetanguishene, Ontario on beautiful Georgian Bay.
 Through storytelling and filmmaking, Dalton strives to evoke the same joy and wonder that creating them brings her.
 Her journey is fuelled by a deep-rooted passion for knowledge seeking, her culture, community, and upbringing.
 She eagerly anticipates embarking on new creative endeavours.

-Film is something that I have been passionate about for as long as I can remember.
-Whenever my friends and I would hangout growing up I would always get them to make music videos or shortfilms with me.
-As I got older, whenever we had a project at school, I would always ask if I could do it as a film.
-I would go to the movie theatre with my mom or dad almost every month, and I would always leave feeling elated, and with millions of questions on how the film was made.
-These experiences fueled a desire within me to be able to recreate the joy I felt when watching movies, and be able to provide that feeling for others.
 The moniker XLVI is derived from the birth year of my Papa Moe, a significant source of inspiration in my life.
 He consistently encouraged me to follow my passions.
 Using his birth year as the name is my way of paying tribute to him and preserving his legacy.
 Papa Moe was not only a kind individual who brought joy to my life and the lives of others, but he also imparted valuable lessons to me.
 His profound knowledge in his areas of interest served as a model, and I aspire for my films to similarly enlighten and educate others just as he did.

 CLOSING AND FUTURE ENDEAVORS